-- Statement that addresses past or potential contributions to diversity, equity, and inclusion through teaching (optional) See UCSC guidelines on statements.
+- Statement that addresses past or potential contributions to diversity, equity, and inclusion through teaching and/or professional activities (required) See UCSC guidelines on statements

 *All letters will be treated as confidential per University of California policy and California state law.
 For any reference letter provided via a third party (e.g., dossier service, career center, etc.), direct the author to UCSC’s confidentiality statement.